-The Sidney B. Sperry Symposium, held annually at the end of October at Brigham Young University, features speakers from BYU Religious Education, Seminary and Institute
+The Sidney B. Sperry Symposium, held annually at the end of October at Brigham Young University, features speakers from BYU Religious Educational, Seminary and Institute

 teachers in the Church Education System, and other gospel scholars.
 The symposium focus is traditionally on the topic for Gospel Doctrine and Church study for the upcoming year.